jasonpincin/eventuate-filter/README.md

   from `upstreamEventuate`.
 If set to `false`, will begin consuming/filtering/producing immediately, even with no consumers added.
 This is useful when used in conjunction with `requireConsumption`, for example.
+* `order` (default: `false`) - insure the order of items output match the order of input, even with an async filter.
+Be careful using this option, as it will cause buffering.

 The `filterFunc` function should accept at least one argument, `data`, but may optionally accept a 2nd argument of a `callback`; `eventuate-filter` will